GoogleCloudPlatform/gcr-cleaner/README.md

     easiest way to mitigate this is to practice the Principle of Least Privilege and create a dedicated service account that has granular permissions on a subset of repositories.

+## Authentication

+By default, GCR Cleaner tries to find credentials using the following order:

+1. `GOOGLE_APPLICATION_CREDENTIALS` environment variable
+2. `application_default_credentials.json` file
+3. Google App Engine credentials
+4. Google Metadata server

+If either `token` or `service-account` parameters or environment variables are set, GCR Cleaner uses those credentials.

+It is required to provide any of the above-mentioned credentials.

 ## Permissions